cordiverse/cordis/README.md

 #### Built-in services [↑](#contents)

-Cordis has four built-in services:
+Cordis has three built-in services:

 - `ctx.events`: event model and lifecycle
 - `ctx.registry`: plugin management
 - `ctx.root`: the root context
-- `ctx.state`: the current plugin fork

 You can access to these services from any contexts.